hungcq/knowledge-repo/IT/designing-data-intensive-applications/3-storage-retrieval.md

     - -> Don't need to maintain write-ahead logs
     - Abbreviate keys in internal pages (B+ tree): only need range info
     - -> More keys in 1 page, fewer levels
-    - Data pointers only at leaf pages (B+ tree)
     - Make leaf pages sequential on disk
     - -> Fast scan in sorted order
     - Pointer to siblings in leaf pages (B+ tree)
     - -> Scanning without jumping back to parent pages